Germany slams abuse of French visitors over coronavirus | DW | 11.04.2020

 Read more: Treating European patients in Germany

-However, after German authorities partially closed the border to prevent the spread of the contagion, people crossing the border have face maltreatment in Gersheim, according to the mayor.
+However, after German authorities partially closed the border to prevent the spread of the contagion, people crossing the border have faced maltreatment in Gersheim, according to the mayor.

 "Some of them had people swearing at them, others were held up on the street," he said.